5 Types of Microwaves to Choose from for Your Kitchen

 Microwaves are an ordinary kitchen appliance with major possibilities.
 Finding the right one can unlock new culinary options and even provide secondary oven space.
 Microwaves can even be used as an alternative to a stove or oven depending on the recipe you’re creating.
 Use this guide to learn about different types of microwaves, their benefits and what to consider when choosing the microwave that’s right for your kitchen and the unique way you create.

 Built-in microwave ovens are installed directly into pre-existing cabinet space for a custom look that integrates seamlessly with your kitchen style.
 They can be installed in a variety of locations in the kitchen, but are usually placed above a wall oven for easy transitions between oven and microwave.
 Microwave wall oven combinations are also available from KitchenAid brand.
 This type of appliance provides a streamlined combination of a wall oven and a microwave to help prepare multi-course meals and integrate with your kitchen flow.
-Built-in microwaves feature doors that open from the front, like an oven, rather than the side for quick access.
+Built-in microwaves also feature doors that open from the front, like an oven, rather than the side for quick access.

 As well as enhanced aesthetics, expect to find innovations in these models, like KitchenAid® built-in microwaves that can transform into a true second oven.
 If you’re considering a built-in microwave, find the right one with the KitchenAid® built-in microwave buying guide, or learn how to install a built-in microwave on your own.

 Over-the-range microwaves, also called microwave-hood combinations, get your microwave off your countertop by placing it over the range where it can double as a vent hood, helping clear smoke and odor from the air.
-Over-the-range microwaves free up counter space while centralizing cooking tasks.
+Over-the-range microwaves from KitchenAid free up counter space while centralizing cooking tasks.